ssook1222/ssook1222/README.md

 <h2> <p align = "center"> 🛠 Tech Stack </p></h2>
 <p>◆ A list of programming languages I've used at least once in my projects.</p>
-◆ On my <a href="https://portfolio-ssook1222.vercel.app/">homepage</a>, you can see my various technology stacks including frameworks and platforms. <br />
+<p>◆ On my <a href="https://portfolio-ssook1222.vercel.app/">homepage</a>, you can see my various technology stacks including frameworks and platforms. </p>
-The English version is <a href="https://ssook1222.github.io/">here</a> ( = Please check the past portfolio homepage.) <br />
-※ The English version will be added after development is completed. <br /> <br />
 <p>
   ◆ Also I upload SQL problem solutions every week to the <a href="https://sbl-omega.vercel.app/"> my SQL Blog </a> <b>(I created it myself, Not using platform)</b>.
 </p>